-Enhancing the security of mobile agents systems is a very important factor especially if such systems are used in critical information systems for data gathering, managing and decision making.
+Enhancing the security of mobile agents systems is a very important factor, especially if such systems are used in critical information systems for data gathering, managing, and decision making.
 Crisis-disaster management systems are among the top targets for requiring extreme security.
-Trusting computing offers a very strong security infrastructure based on a hardware module called TPM that can achieve and enforce trust between all the involved crisis management agencies.
-However, as analyzed in this paper, this notion of trust can not be fully guaranteed because a disaster situation is managed in conditions that are very harsh and as a result important features of a TPM chip, like remote attestation, can not be always applied.
-The use of an additional AAT smart card like chip physically connected to a computer system that is part of a crisis management system, is needed [11] [4].
-In this paper, we analyze the ideas behind the AAT, we describe possible successful attacks scenarios on the AAT and analyze the problems behind the existing key release mechanism of the AAT.
-As a result of this analysis, a key release protocol is proposed that do not suffer from the AAT problems.
-A feasible hardware structure for the AAT, fully supporting the key release protocol, is also proposed, and the functionality of this structure building blocks is analyzed.
-Finally, in the paper the basic operations of the AAT hardware structure are identified and a realization sequence featuring the collaboration of the various AAT hardware units, is proposed.
+Trusting computing offers a strong security infrastructure based on a hardware module called TPM that can achieve and enforce trust between all the involved crisis management agencies.
+However, this notion of trust cannot be fully guaranteed because a disaster situation is managed in conditions that are harsh, and as a result important features of a TPM chip, such as remote attestation, cannot be always applied.
+The use of an additional AAT smart card such as chip physically connected to a computer system that is part of a crisis management system, is needed (Wilhelm et al., 1999; Hein & Toegl, 2009).
+We analyzed the ideas behind the AAT, describe possible successful attacks scenarios on the AAT, and analyze the problems behind the existing key release mechanism of the AAT.
+As a result of this analysis, a key release protocol is proposed that does not suffer from the AAT problems.
+A feasible hardware structure for the AAT, fully supporting the key release protocol, is also proposed, and the functionality of this structure on building blocks is analyzed.
+Finally, the basic operations of the AAT hardware structure are identified and a realization sequence featuring the collaboration of the various AAT hardware units is proposed.
 Through the proposed approach for the AAT, we manage to solve the problem of key reading from eavesdropping the communication channel by encrypting all exchanged sensitive data without adding communication overhead to the protocol.